-The Spanish Armada of 1588 was the defining moment of Elizabeth I's reign.
+The Spanish Armada was the defining moment of Elizabeth I's reign.
 Spain's defeat secured Protestant rule in England, and launched Elizabeth onto the global stage.

 The Spanish Armada was one part of a planned invasion of England by King Philip II of Spain.